 In furtherance of our mission to offer educational opportunities to area residents on sustainable gardening principles and research-based horticultural practices in conformance with the Oregon State University (OSU) Master Gardener Program™, community members may contribute to one of our three scholarship funds or to our Learning Garden Fund.

-We will also gladly accept donations through Amazon Smile and Fred Meyer Community Rewards Program.
-Donations received through each of these funds are used in support of our community educational outreach mission.
+We will also gladly accept donations through the Fred Meyer Community Rewards Program.
+These donations are used in support of our community educational outreach mission.